custom-app/ngx-customapp-sdk/README.md

 - May be a server time delta is requested or already received and saved.
 - JWT tokens being saved and included in headers of every request (except explicitly stated).
 - No subscriptions and sockets.
-- The user can logout, logout from every device, may be change an account back and fourth.
+- The user can logout, logout from every device, may be change an account back and forth.

 ### Pattern 2 "Auth before a public socket"
 Flow: